apache/calcite/site/_docs/howto.md

 Therefore, I am delighted to announce that the proposal to release Apache Calcite X.Y.Z has passed.

 Thanks everyone.
-We’ll now roll the release out to the mirrors.
+We’ll now publish and announce the release.

 There was some feedback during voting.
 I shall open a separate thread to discuss.